February 26, 2026

 For many professionals and caregivers, this simple model works better than an all-or-nothing reset plan:

-- Two short daily resets: 8-12 minutes each, one midday and one evening (we’ll give you tools to do this at home).
+• Two short daily resets: 8-12 minutes each, one midday and one evening.

-- One non-negotiable sleep boundary: fixed wake time, even if bedtime varies or an established sleep routine.
+• One sleep boundary: a consistent wake time or an established wind-down routine.

-- One overload rule: if stress score is 8/10 or higher, reduce optional commitments for 24 hours.
+• One overload rule: if stress is 8/10 or higher, reduce optional commitments for 24 hours when possible.

 This structure is intentionally simple.
 Complex systems usually collapse first when stress gets high.